-- inform the parent/legal guardian in writing, and - obtain parent/legal guardian consent to utilize classroom accommodations not allowed on state-wide assessments, and - provide the parent/legal guardian with information regarding the impact on the student's ability to meet expected proficiency levels in reading, writing, and math.
-This notification is documented on the student's individual educational plan.
+- Inform the parent/legal guardian in writing, and - Obtain parent/guardian consent to utilize classroom accommodations not allowed on state-wide assessments, and - Provide the parent/legal guardian with information regarding the impact on the student's ability to meet expected proficiency levels in reading, writing and math.
+This notification is documented on the student's individual education plan.

-E. Promotion and Retention of Students with Disabilities
+Promotion and Retention of Students with Disabilities

-Students with disabilities who are following the general education program, take the Florida Standards assessment (FSA) and End-of-Course (EOC) assessments and are working toward a standard diploma, fall under the same guidelines for promotion as non-disabled students.
+Students with disabilities who are following the general education program, take the Florida Assessment of Student Thinking (FAST) and End-of-Course (EOC) assessments and are working toward a standard diploma, fall under the same guidelines for promotion as non-disabled students.
 For students who are following the Access Points for Students with Significant Cognitive Disabilities, the principal or designee will make the final determination regarding promotion or retention after considering input from the IEP team.

-F. Additional Programs
+Additional Programs